Ze-Michelle-Sun/The-Impact-of-COVID-19-on-the-Stock-Market/README.md

 e) Precious metals (Gold, Silver, Platinum, etc): iShares S&P/TSX Global Gold Index ETF

-Because this API key could not fetch the daily data of the stock market which is a premium endpoint, we fetch the weekly data.
+Because this API key could not fetch the daily data of the stock market which is a premium endpoint, only fetched the weekly data.

 - Matplotlib

 ## Research a stock for each below that reflects the following industries

 - What was the COVID-19 impact on the price of the stock over time?

 - What was the correlation between different stocks' closing prices?